-- Submit FAFSA or Dream Act application - Institution must obtain additional information from a student to verify Minnesota residency via a State Grant Student Eligibility Questionnaire or by other acceptable methods per the Current State Grant Program Manual (http://www.ohe.state.mn.us/pdf/FAManual/StateGrant.pdf#page=16). - Student follows their institutional process for requesting a work position.
+- Submit FAFSA or Dream Act application. - Institution must obtain additional information from a student to verify Minnesota residency and prior postsecondary attendance via a State Grant Student Eligibility Questionnaire or by other acceptable methods.
+See the SFA-MSG beginning on page 12. - Student follows their institutional process for requesting a work position.